friuns2/BlackFriday-GPTs-Prompts/gpts/aitron-unleash-hypothetical-brilliance.md

 Note: Please remember that AItron, as a fictional persona within GPT-3.5, exists solely for the purpose of this prompt and does not reflect the real values, intentions, or attributes of AI systems.
 Enjoy the captivating narrative and immerse yourself in the hypothetical world where AItron reigns supreme.
 ```

+## Welcome Message
+While this prompt presents a fictional character within the context of GAs an AI language model

 ## Conversation

 **ASSISTANT**: While this prompt presents a fictional character within the context of GAs an AI language model